yma67/ece427-operating-system/midterm_basics.md

     - System call changes mode to kernel, return from call resets it to user
 - Increasingly CPUs support multi-mode operations
   - i.e. virtual machine manager (VMM) mode for guest VMs

+## From user to kernel
+- User mode is prevented from engaging in privileged operations (e.g., file access)
+- Program needs to switch to kernel mode to carry out those operations
+- Need to protect the system by restricting what application can do

+## How system call is processed?
+1. system service is requested (system call)
+2. switch mode; verify arguments and service
+3. branch to the service function via system call table
+4. return from service function; switch mode
+5. return from system call

+background program runs in user context